corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/introduction.md

 ---
 # The Token SDK

-Use the token SDK to make CorDapps which use can **issue**, **move**, and **redeem** tokens that represent assets on the ledger.
+The Token SDK provides you with the fastest, and easiest way to create tokens that represent assets on your network.
+With it, you can add functionality to CorDapps so they can **issue**, **move**, and **redeem** tokens on a ledger.
+With these three basic actions, you can make a token for virtually any asset - tangible or conceptual - that you can imagine.

+## What's in the Token SDK

-The tokens SDK is made up of CorDapp JARs for the following purposes:
+When you install the Token SDK, you add the dependencies to your CorDapp that allow you to write the required The Token SDK is made up of JARs that contain the required code for these essential token elements:

-* **Contracts** which contains the base types, states and contracts
+* **Contracts**, which contains the base types, states and contracts
-* **Workflows** which contains flows for issuing, moving and redeeming tokens as well as utilities for the above operations.
+* **Workflows**, which contains flows for issuing, moving and redeeming tokens
-* **Money**  which contains token type definitions for various currencies
+* **Money**,  which contains token type definitions for various fiat and digital currencies
-* **Selection**  that contains both database and in memory token selection of fungible tokens
+* **Selection**,  which contains both database and in memory token selection of fungible tokens

 ## The anatomy of a token

-You can create tokens in Corda can represent anything of value that exists off-ledger, like diamonds, or a national currency.
-You an also create tokens that represent a currency that is native to the ledger itself.
+You can create tokens in Corda to represent anything of value.
+This could be a representation of an asset that exists outside of your network, like diamonds, or US dollars, or it could represent something that only exists inside your network, like a new digital currency that is native to the ledger itself.

-Your token can represent both fungible and non-fungible assets, and these assets can evolve over time or remain the same:
+Your token can represent both fungible and non-fungible assets.
+These assets can evolve over time or remain the same:

-* **Fungible assets** are represented by the `FungibleToken` *class* and can be split and merged – just as the assets they represent, like money or stocks - can be split and merged.
+* **Fungible tokens** are represented by the `FungibleToken` *class* and can be split and merged – just as the assets they represent, like money or stocks - can be split and merged.

-* **Non-fungible** tokens are represented by the `NonFungibleTokens` *state*, and cannot be split and merged - just as the assets they represent, like certified diamonds – cannot be split and merged.
+* **Non-fungible** tokens are represented by the `NonFungibleTokens` *state*, and cannot be split and merged - just as the assets they represent, like physical diamonds or a house – cannot be split and merged.

 * **Evolvable assets** change over time - not just in value, but in other ways, such as the condition, or size of a house.